tongchf/mvqtlcim/README.md

 # Output
 For exmaple, when you run the command
 `/mvqtlcim -i example.txt -b 5 -w 15.0 -p 1000 -t 30 -m 1`
-you will have two result files, "example_CIM_M1Rst.txt" and "example_CIMPermuM1Rst.txt", and a fold, permu1.
+you will have two result files, "example_CIM_M1Rst.txt" and "example_CIMPermuM1Rst.txt", and a fold, "permu1".
 You can ignore the files in the fold, because all the permutaion results are summarized in the file "example_CIMPermuM1Rst.txt".
 The columns in "example_CIM_M1Rst.txt" are described as following.

 	Column	Description
 	1	No. for linkage groups
 	2	No. for marker intervals within a linkage group
 	3	Position of a putative QTL within a marker interval
 	4	Cumulative position of the QTL along the whole linkage groups (chromosomes)
 	5	Log likelihood under H0
 	6	Log likelihood under H1
 	7	Log likelihood ratio (LR)
 	8	No. for the QTL model used
 	9	AIC value
 	10	BIC value
 	11	TIC value
 	12-19	The estimates for vector mu1
 	20-27	The estimates for vector mu2
 	28-91	The estimates for matrix sigma arranged by row

+With the two files generated above, when you run
+`Rscript lrPlot.r -i example_CIM_M1Rst.txt -p example_CIMPermuM1Rst.txt -w 1`
+it will generate two files.
+One is "example_CIM_M1Rst_SigQtl_W1_0.05.txt", which contains the results in the positions where the peak LR value is above the threshold.
+The other is a pdf file, namely "example_CIM_M1RstLRS_W1_0.05.pdf", plotting the profile of LR against the genome position.

+#Reference